SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 The users can customize the diagnostics and they can specify the default for the different outputs.
-Their preferences are saved between different sessions of JD+.
+Their preferences are saved between different sessions of JDemetra+.
 This new feature is accessible in the *Statistics* tab of the *Options* panel.

 {: .text-center.image-wrapper}